neokidev/nr-command-concurrent-running-storage-file-issue/README.md

    npm install -g @antfu/ni
    ```

+1. Specify the agent to be used by `ni` by referring to [this config](https://github.com/antfu/ni#config).

-2. Run the following commands to concurrently run scripts with different string lengths.
+1. Run the following commands to concurrently run scripts with different string lengths.

    ```sh
    # You can choose any script names.